 Around Lake Taupo

-Scenic reserve and home of the Lake Track Cycle Trail
+Scenic reserve and home of the Great Lake Trail

 There is moderate fishing from the lakeshore, although the Mapara Stream is high in trout and koaro spawning.
 The rural landscape has sparse vegetation, but the area has pastoral, bracken-fern and pine plantations, with native fivefinger-kohuhu, and kowhai-kanuka forests.
 Whakaipo Bay has the most common forest birds including New Zealand falcon, Kereru (seasonally), quail in the exotic forests and black-backed gull that nest on the cliffs.
 The bay has historic significance, namely a Urupa (burial place) at the stream mouth and Waahi tapu sites in the cliffs and cliff top.

 Award-winning golf course

 Kinloch is a stunning settlement on the western shores of Lake Taupo.
 It is nestled in Whangamata Bay and is home to 300+ residents.
 It has superb views of the lake and mountains and is a popular holiday destination with many families having holiday baches here.

 An all-weather marina gives ready access to some of the most prolific fishing spots on the Great Lake, at the same time providing for the recreational boater and water sports enthusiast.
 Whangamata Bay also boasts an excellent beachfront ideal for safe swimming, or just soaking up the summer sun.

 Golfers can practice their swing at the award-winning The Kinloch Club golf course designed by Jack Nicklaus or on the picturesque 10 hole public course nearby.